-If you find you must continue to use solvents that produce dangerous wastes, you may want to purchase a still to recycle your spent solvent on-site.
+If you find you must continue to use solvents that produce dangerous wastes, you may want to purchase a still to recycle your spent solvent on site.

 Counting spent solvents

 If you are a business that recycles solvents on site, you must consider spent solvents to be dangerous waste when these are stored or accumulated before distillation.
 Because solvents are often reclaimed and reused multiple times, it is only necessary to count the largest amount of spent solvent accumulated at one time, before recycling during that month.
-Counting these wastes help determine your generator status for the month and contribute to waste totals on the Dangerous Waste Annual Report.
+Counting these wastes help determine your generator category for the month and contribute to waste totals on the Dangerous Waste Annual Report.